Welcome to Meta Prep, where metacognition comes first

 Metacognition and self-regulation are rated by the EEF’s Teaching and Learning Toolkit as ‘high impact for very low cost‘, based on extensive research.
 Our central focus at Meta Prep, it’s even in our name, is about giving each pupil a repertoire of cognitive (thinking) tools and strategies.
 Our teaching practice is evidence based and informed by the educators and researchers shown on our Big Picture.

-This results in significant additional progress to previously predicted grades and develops a lifelong love of learning that enables children to thrive in the exams, their secondary schools and beyond.
+Weekly sessions prepare ‘meta-learners’.
+These children are capable of understanding themselves, reflective about their own learning and know how to make progress, whatever challenge they are set.
+This results in significant additional progress to previously predicted grades and develops a lifelong love of learning that enables children to thrive at school and beyond.

 Our teachers are all trained as ‘cognitive coaches’; their objective is the explicit development of independent ‘meta-learners’ and is based on the science of learning.
 They question skilfully, provide expert feedback, gamify their lessons to engage their pupils and use metacognitive visual tools that enable their pupils to see and reflect on their thinking.

 Our guiding principles, as identified by Thinking Matters, ensure that our sessions are student-centred, inclusive, evidence-informed and progress-focused.